xorblo-doitus/CompleteSettings/addons/complete_settings/README.md

 ## Example

-An example setting menu can be found at `addons/complete_settings/scenes/settings/example.tscn`
+An example setting menu can be found at `addons/complete_settings/scenes/settings/example.tscn`.
+You can duplicate the scene then start from here to customize your GUI.

 ## Localization